Graffioh/graffioh/mds/notes.md

 ## [rob pike I/O 12 concurrency talk](https://www.youtube.com/watch?v=f6kdp27TYZs)

-	concurrency is a way to "simulate/interact with" the real world
+> concurrency is a way to "simulate/interact with" the real world

-a go routine:
+a *go routine*:
 - is a way to run a function but in an indipendent way, it basically don't wait for the answer to come back
 - it has it's own "dynamic" call stack (grows and shrinks as required)
 - it's not a thread (there might be 1 thread running with 1000 go routines)